Draggie306/EditingCheatSheets/GCSE/J277 Computer Science Complete.md

 ## 1.5.2 Utility software
 ![OCR GCSE J277 Computer Science Specification, containing section 1.5.1 Operating Systems](https://cheatsheet-assets.ibaguette.com/gcse/compsci/1.5.2_Utility_software.png)

-Utility software helps maintain the system.
-It includes programs involving encryption software, defragmentation and data compression tools.
-Computers often come with this software built in (even as part of the OS now) to keep the device running smoothly.
+Utility software helps to maintain the system.
+It includes programs such as encryption software, defragmentation utilities and data compression tools.
+Computers often come with this software built in to keep the device running smoothly, but not directly as part of the OS.

 ### Encryption software